gpcm00/sysman/README.md

 i recommend using the Makefile inside daemon_manager and log_manager if you are planning to use this with buildroot.

-check all_processes array in daemon_manager/main.c to check how daemon are initialized. i want to add a parser eventually to make this more extensibile
+check all_processes array in daemon_manager/main.c to check how daemon are initialized. i want to add a parser eventually to make this more extensible

  # TODO